b-lukaszuk/BS_wJ_eng/contents/calendar.md

 Now, `getFmtMonth` and `getPaddedDays` require a day of the week with which a month starts plus the number of days in that month.
-Let's use our `getShiftedDay` to figure that out for any month in a given year.
+Let's use our `getShiftedDay` to calculate that for any month in a given year.

 ```jl
 s1 = """